Fire Safety and Burns—Identifying High-Risk Situations

-Kitchen injury from tipping scalding liquids.Bathtub scalds often associated with lack of supervision or child abuse.
+Kitchen injury from tipping scalding liquids.Bathtub scalds often connected with lack of supervision or child abuse.
 Greatest number of pediatric burn patients are infants and toddlers younger than 3 years of age burned by scalding liquids.

 5 to 10 Years

 Male children are at an increased risk often due to fire play and risk-taking behaviors.

 Female children are at increased risk, with most burns happening in the kitchen or bathroom.

 Injury connected with male peer-group activities involving gasoline, or other products that are easily set on fire and quickly burn (flammable).